Sober Living Homes

 - Is there a structure to the day?
 Some sober houses have a loose schedule that includes house meetings, attendance in 12-step programs, etc. Choosing a sober living home with that level of organization can provide you with important structure.
 It also shows that the staff is organized and aware of each day’s activities.

 - Is the paperwork process organized?
-Organizational management may not seem important, but the administrative part of the sober living process can tell you a great deal about the safety and legitimacy of a facility.
-The sober living home should NOT offer a free stay or allow you to check-in without having you complete paperwork.
+Organizational management may not seem important, but the administrative part of the sober living process can tell you a great deal about a facility’s safety and legitimacy.
+The sober living home should NOT offer a free stay or allow you to check in without having you complete paperwork.

 Lack of administrative attention suggests that the facility may not be well-run or legitimate, which could put your sobriety at risk.